Non-GAAP Earnings

 3. Adjusted Earnings

-Adjusted Earning is used for many different financial indicators like operating income, gross profit, operating margin, or net income.
-The main purpose of adjusted earnings is to adjust the non-recurring or non-operational expenses.
+Adjusted Earnings are used for many different financial indicators, such as operating income, gross profit, operating margin, or net income.
+The main purpose of adjusted earnings is to adjust non-recurring or non-operational expenses.

 If a company has a big non-recurring expense like the acquisition of another company, the management uses adjusted earnings to tell investors financial figures without the acquisition cost as it is a one-time expense and not an operational expense.

-Same-Store sales are mostly used by companies that have physical retail chains.
+Same-store sales are mostly used by companies with physical retail chains.
 This metric excludes the sales of new locations opened in the middle of a financial year and the sales generated from stores that were closed during the same period.

-This helps the investors to get an idea of the performance of established outlets and how new outlets and closed outlets impact the sales metrics of a company.
+This helps investors get an idea of the performance of established outlets and how new outlets and closed outlets impact a company's sales metrics.

 How EBITDA is used in financial reporting